k-lamb/SDM-projection-and-distance/readME.md

  - iNaturalist_coords.csv -> coordinates of all research-grade iNaturalist observations to May 2022.
  - 'pops rear edge.txt' -> coordinates of sequenced populations from the southern monophyletic cluster.
  - '*_2m30s.csv' -> climate and coordinate data for presence and pseudo-absence to run model code without going through dat_prep.R scripts.
+ - West_seq.txt -> coordinates of sequences populations which effective geographic distances are to be calculated between (between all possible pairs).

 ## The Pipeline